Meeting Minutes for September 15, 2020

 - Vice Chair Roth said the speed cushion at Bella Terra is very high.
 The Field Manager will look at those areas to bring recommendations to the Board at the next meeting.

 - Jim Meek suggested the Village needs to present a plan for the landscaping change due to the Corkscrew widening project.
 He asked if the drainage swales would be affected, which the Chair confirmed.
-He also gave a name to the Board concerning sealcoating experience in another community.
+He also suggested the Board contact Cindy Reuter-Zingraff at Alliant Property concerning her sealcoating experience in another community.

 - Lisa Ninchritz suggested that police come into the community to curb the speeding problem.